Committee’s Official Designation

 The Committee shall consist of a core of 9 voting members including the Chair.
 Members and the Chair are selected by the Commissioner or designee from among authorities who are knowledgeable in areas such as clinical research, patient experience, healthcare needs of patient groups in the United States, or are experienced in the work of patient and health professional organizations, scientific methodologies for patient-reported outcomes and eliciting patient preferences, and strategies for communicating benefits, risks and clinical outcomes to patients and research subjects, as well as other relevant areas.
 Members will be invited to serve for overlapping terms of up to four years.
-Almost all non-Federal members of this committee serve as Special Government Employees.
+Non-Federal members of this committee will serve as SGEs, representatives or Ex Officio members.
+Federal members will serve as Regular Government Employee or Ex-Officios.
 The core of voting members may include 1 technically qualified member, selected by the Commissioner or designee, who is identified with consumer interests and is recommended by either a consortium of consumer-oriented organizations or other interested persons.
 The Commissioner or designee shall also have the authority to select from a group of individuals nominated by industry to serve temporarily as nonvoting members who are identified with industry interests.
 The number of temporary members selected for a particular meeting will depend on the meeting topic.

 The Commissioner or designee shall also have the authority to select members of other scientific and technical FDA advisory committees (normally not to exceed 10 members) to serve temporarily as voting members and to designate consultants to serve temporarily as voting members when: (1) expertise is required that is not available among current voting standing members of the Committee (when additional voting members are added to the Committee to provide needed expertise, a quorum will be based on the combined total of regular and added members), or (2) to comprise a quorum when, because of unforeseen circumstances, a quorum is or will be lacking.